-More good news: the project’s advisory committee has grown, with the addition of expertise on community organizing and urban planning, and a new co-chair, Alliance for Democracy vice co-chair Ruth Caplan, formerly a coordinator for the DC Public Banking Center.
-Ruth was the editor of our Spring 2014 issue of Justice Rising, focusing on public banking and the role these banks play in protecting local economies. (link) Ruth relocated from Washington DC to Boston over the winter, and for someone with her experience working on democratizing finance, getting involved with the state’s public banking campaign was a given.
+The group also has new steering committee leadership: Alliance vice co-chair Ruth Caplan, formerly a coordinator for the DC Public Banking Center.
+Ruth was also the editor of our Spring 2014 issue of Justice Rising, focusing on public banking and the role these banks play in protecting local economies.
+Ruth relocated from Washington DC to Boston in the fall, and for someone with her experience working on democratizing finance, getting involved with the state’s public banking campaign was a given.

-The group’s legislation is designed to establish a public bank, owned by the state and operated by independent professionals, which would make loans to municipalities for infrastructure projects, at lower cost and with less paperwork than private banks.
-The bill defines infrastructure broadly, to include community-enhancing projects like recreation and senior centers, bike paths and sidewalks, purchase of agricultural land, and projects designed to increase resiliency to climate change.
-You can read the text here.
+Our legislation is designed to establish a public bank, owned by the state and operated by independent professionals, which would make loans to municipalities for infrastructure projects, at lower cost and with less paperwork than private banks.
+Currently the bill defines infrastructure broadly, to include community-enhancing projects like recreation and senior centers, bike paths and sidewalks, purchase of agricultural land, and projects designed to increase resiliency to climate change.

 In building for the next legislative session, we’ll be increasing our outreach efforts.
 Mayors and town managers can be strong advocates for the bill.
 Voters can encourage their legislators to co-sponsor, and organizational endorsements are also key to getting support at the State House.
 If you live in Massachusetts and would like to be involved we can use your help connecting with both elected officials and organizations that might be able to endorse our legislation.
 Contact us here.